Military airlifts 'Into the Wild' bus from Alaska backcountry after rescues and deaths

 "It really gobsmacked me," he told The Washington Post on Friday, describing his mixed emotions.
 "This place has been desecrated and now it's been obliterated.
 But it's really tragic people keep dying doing stupid stuff."

-State officials and locals have long warned adventurers of the perilous journey to visit Fairbanks City Transit System Bus number 142 following numerous rescues and a pair of deaths in the last decade.
+State officials and local have long warned adventurers of the perilous journey to visit Fairbanks City Transit System Bus number 142 following numerous rescues and a pair of deaths in the last decade.

 Many Alaskans decry McCandless as naive and suicidal, Krakauer said, and some have even vandalized the bus.
 Other pilgrims have stolen pieces of it and left it trashed.